stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 ## Statistics and Machine Learning

-Before, you need some basic linear algebra (vectors, matrices, SVD, ...), calculus (exp, log, differentiation, integration, ...) probability (independence, conditional probability, ...), but if you are from natural science background, you already know that.
+You need some basic linear algebra (vectors, matrices, SVD, ...), calculus (exp, log, differentiation, integration, ...) probability (independence, conditional probability, ...), but if you are from natural science background, you already know that.
 It does not mean that you know all - it just means that right now you have mathematical skills sufficient to be an employable data scientists and you are able to read about other methods, algorithms, etc.

 * [A Visual Introduction to Machine Learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/)